alphadl/LanguageAware_Tuning/README.md

 The datasets used in our paper are publicly available.

 * IWSLT: We take IWSLT17 data from [MMCR4NLP](https://arxiv.org/abs/1710.01025) for evaluation.
-* WMT:  We use the development sets from WMT2017 to WMT2020 for instruction tuning and the test sets of WMT22 for evluation.
+* WMT:  We use the development sets from WMT2017 to WMT2020 for instruction tuning and the test sets of WMT22 for evaluation.
 The data can be downloaded from [WMT website](https://www.statmt.org/).
-* Alpaca: We use the official released [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) dataset.
+* Alpaca: We use the officially released [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) dataset.

 All translation training data from *{src_lang}* to *{tgt_lang}* are in the same template:
 ```